 And of course, we know our Fridays.
 We have to prepare for the weekend because we had a tiring week(really?!).
 No work happens post afternoon on a Friday.
 Deducting another 3 hours from the week.

 Congratulations, you have spent 25 hours a week not working.
 If you have not realized it yet, yes those are 25 out of the 40 hours or 5 hours in the day.
+Next time someone asks you what is the average worker productivity, you know a rough approximate.
+If anyone blatantly disagrees show him the productivity statistics with the math involved.

 As per the math, you waste 5 hours and only spend 3 hours on a working day on real work!

 Next time you complain that your company promised a salary of X and then deducts tax, benefits leading to lesser take home, do remember that you are not working the promised 8 hours either.
+The average percentage of productive hours in a workday in organizations are way lesser than you imagine.

 How much did your total of time wasted come up to?
 Leave a comment.
 Don’t be shy.